JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

 - **Slug Size:**
   Unlike Heroku, Render’s free service does not have strict slug size limits, making it suitable for image-heavy machine learning projects.

+  ## Main Data Analysis and Machine Learning Libraries

+The following libraries were essential for project development:

+- **os** – File and directory operations
+- **shutil** – File and directory operations
+- **Pillow (PIL) 10.0.1** – Loading and validating images for analysis
+- **numpy 1.26.1** – Array manipulation, image averaging, and difference calculations
+- **pandas 2.1.1** – Data handling and dataset structuring
+- **matplotlib 3.4.0** – Creating static visualisations such as image previews and probability charts
+- **seaborn 0.13.2** – Statistical visualisations (limited use for correlation plots)
+- **plotly 5.10.0** – Interactive plotting for model performance metrics
+- **tensorflow-cpu 2.16.1** – CNN model creation, training, and evaluation
+- **keras 3.0.0** – Model hyperparameter tuning and callbacks
+- **scikit-learn 1.3.1** – Model evaluation tools including confusion matrix and classification report
+- **streamlit 1.40.2** – Web application framework for building an interactive dashboard
+- **joblib 1.4.2** – Efficient model saving and parallel computation where needed

 ---
 ---
 ---